 - Insert kindling in the center of the log.
 Don’t overstuff or put kindling towards the outside of the log, as this will restrict airflow.
 A nice small bunch in the middle is all you need.

 The embers from this small fire on top of the log should fall down inside and catch the other pieces of kindling.
 After a short period of time, the logs themselves will catch fire and the fire will continue.

-There’s nothing wrong with a traditional campfire, but there a few circumstance where the Swedish Fire Log might be a good option – at least to get a fire started.
+There’s nothing wrong with a traditional campfire, but there a few circumstances where the Swedish Fire Log might be a good option – at least to get a fire started.

 If it has recently rained or there’s still snow on the ground, it will be important to start your fire above the wet ground.
 A Swedish Fire Log can help you get your fire started and generate enough heat to dry out the surrounding area around your fire.

 Limited Wood Supplies –Especially at popular campgrounds, buying firewood can get expensive.
 Make the most of your wood with a more efficient burn method.